niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 : > Water 300ml | Agar agar 10g | Glicerine: 32g | (+ Micca)

 : ![](../images/DP01.JPG)
-: We tried to let the Agar Agar based recipe in 3 different materials: acrylic (mold), textile and a canvas.
+: We tried to let the Agar Agar based recipe in 3 different materials: acrylic (mould), textile and a canvas.
 The samples dried quickly and the recipe turned out not to be elastic enough.
-All of them, especially the one in the mold, shrinked  or got broken.
+All of them, especially the one in the mould, shrinked  or got broken.

 : !!! tip "Comment"
         In our case agar agar was not good for a soft robot... 	(⇀‸↼‶)